marc0l92/MiaoMiao_project/src_backdoor/README.md

 ## Ports used

-  55555 Remote control
+	55555 Remote control;
-  55554 Chat service
+	55554 Chat service;
-  55556 File exchange from Server to Client
+	55556 File exchange from Server to Client;
-  55557 File exchange from Client to Server
+	55557 File exchange from Client to Server;